mailund/r-programmer-blog/content/post/the-cost-of-constructors/index.md

   - Functional-programming
 ---

 So, err, I wanted to compare the performance of linked lists versus R vectors on a case where the former is expected to perform better than the second: building a sequence one element at a time.
-If you work with vectors, whenever possible you want to allocated them to the size you are going to need.
+If you work with vectors, whenever possible you want to allocate them to the size you are going to need.
 You cannot always do this, and if you find yourself having to add one element at a time by concatenation, you have a quadratic time performance on your hands.

-In some cases there are ways around this by being clever about allocation and reallocation, and that will give you a linear time algorithm.
-Using a linked list is simpler.
+In some cases, there are ways around this by being clever about allocation and reallocation, and that will give you a linear time algorithm.
+Using a linked list is more straightforward.
 You can add elements to the front of a list in constant time, so building a sequence using linked lists already takes linear time.

-Programming a linked list in R, though, will not give you the performance that vectors have, since operations on those are written in C. The performance gain you get from C implementations over R implementations will make vectors much faster for short sequences, but the better algorithm using linked list should soon outperform vectors.
+Programming a linked list in R, though, will not give you the performance that vectors have since operations on those are written in C. The performance gain you get from C implementations over R implementations will make vectors much faster for short sequences, but the better algorithm using linked list should soon outperform vectors.

 I wanted to get a feeling for where the two lines, the vector and the linked list performance, would cross.